-1. These are Queensland Treasury (QT) positions and are not reported under KMP expenses as they were not employed directly by the NIISQ Agency.
-MAIC and ND charges a corporate support fee for services provided to NIISQ Agency.
-Further information including remuneration for these positions can be found in the body of the MAIC and ND Annual reports under the section relating to Key Management Personnel and Remuneration.
+This is a Queensland Treasury (QT) position and is not reported under KMP expenses as they were not employed directly by the NIISQ Agency.
+MAIC and ND charge a corporate support fee for services provided to NIISQ Agency.
+Further information including remuneration for this position can be found in the body of the MAIC and ND Annual reports under the section relating to Key Management Personnel and Remuneration.